Painful intelligence: What AI can tell us about human suffering: The computational function of human consciousness

 \section{The computational function of human consciousness}

 Now, what is the connection between these two phenomena: information-processing and consciousness?
 Conscious experience is certainly not just one form of information-processing, but the connection is extremely difficult to understand.
 In fact, consciousness must have \textit{some} connection with information-processing: the qualia of the rose must be based on processing of incoming sensory input, even if most of that sensory processing seems to be unconscious.
 Let us assume, in the following, that part of the information-processing in the human brain is conscious, in some sense to be elucidated.
 This is such a typical assumption that it is often not even made explicit.
-Let us then try to understand what we can say about the function, or utility, of such conscious information-processing.
+Let us then try to understand what we can say about the function, or utility, of such \textit{conscious information-processing}.
 Taking a more neuroscientific approach to the question, one can first ask: What are the evolutionary and computational reasons why certain animals, such as humans, have consciousness?
 We assume here that consciousness is a faculty that is a product of evolution---but strongly influenced by culture, of course.
 It is quite difficult here to ignore the experiential part of consciousness and consider information-processing only.
 If we say that an animal, or an AI, is conscious, it seems to almost necessarily mean a conscious experience: we wouldn't even know what it means to say that an animal is conscious if it does not have conscious experience.
-So, in a sense, the question is necessarily about the \textit{computational function} of human conscious \textit{experience}, and whether it can be explained by evolutionary arguments.\footnote{For discussions on the consciousness in general and the computational function in particular, see \citep{baars1997theater,chalmers1996conscious,seth2009functions,sep-consciousness}.} I will next review a number of proposals.
+So, in a sense, the question is almost necessarily about the \textit{computational function} of human conscious \textit{experience}, and whether it can be explained by evolutionary arguments.
+I will next review a number of proposals.\footnote{For discussions on the consciousness in general and the computational function in particular, see e.g.\ \citep{baars1997theater,chalmers1996conscious,seth2009functions,sep-consciousness,dehaene2011experimental,lau2022consciousness}.}